 A major theme of the book of Ecclesiastes is satisfaction.
 In his wisdom, Solomon assiduously sought out the answer to the question, "What brings a person true satisfaction?"
 John Ritenbaugh proposes that God desires far more for us than mere satisfaction:. . .

 God's sovereignty and free moral agency set up a seeming paradox.
-John Ritenbaugh shows just how much choice we have under God's sovereign rule.
+Just how much choice and freedom do we have under God's sovereign rule?